thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 - *Creation of Self-Contained Tasks*.
 Reduce the need for information by setting up cross-functional, autonomous, decoupled product teams with end-to-end responsibility, as well as having decoupled, isolated technical services.

 - *Investment in Vertical Information Systems*.
-Enhance the organisation's capacity to process information with enterprise product portfolios, to track roadmaps, and observability, to observe the health of the organisation's products instantly.
+Enhance the organisation's capacity to process information with enterprise product portfolios, to track roadmaps, and observability, to assess the health of the organisation's products instantly.
 All information is available to everyone.
 No need-to-know nonsense.

 - *Creation of Lateral Relationships*.
 The hierarchical lines on the org-chart as the only communication channels are a disaster.
 They are too narrowband (Demarco).
 Cut through the vertical.
 Create direct horizontal channels with peers to solve problems instantly through Communities of Practice and open shared chat channels.